-The Last Column was returned to the World Trade Center site on August 24, 2009.
+The so-called Last Column is a steel column that was returned to the WTC Site on August 24, 2009.
 This steel column is 36-feet tall and weighs approximately 58 tons.
-It was covered in tributes by members of the construction trades, rescue personnel and family members before being removed from the site in May 2002, marking the end of the nine-month recovery effort at Ground Zero.
+It was covered in tributes by members of the construction trades, rescue personnel, and family members before being removed from the site in May 2002, marking the end of the nine-month recovery effort at Ground Zero.

-Before its return to the World Trade Center site, the Port Authority made extensive efforts to preserve the Last Column.
+Before its return to the WTC Site, the Port Authority made extensive efforts to preserve the Last Column.
 It was stored in a climate-controlled chamber at Hangar 17, monitored by and maintained by an art preservation services team.
 Beginning in 2004, each piece of duct-taped ephemera was catalogued, detached, and adhered to magnetic sheets.
 In order to prepare the Column for transfer, conservators detached 82 loose memorial items from its surface for temporary storage.
-In December 2009, the National 9/11 Memorial and Museum announced that it received a \$200,000 Save America's Treasure grant that will enable the Museum and its team of project conservators to advance the restoration work, which will include continual physical care, condition assessment, and environmental monitoring within a custom-designed, climate-controlled enclosure that will protect it as architectural construction and space fit-out proceed.
+In December 2009, the Foundation announced that it received a \$200,000 Save America's Treasure grant that will enable the Museum and its team of project conservators to advance the restoration work, which will include continual physical care, condition assessment, and environmental monitoring within a custom-designed, climate-controlled enclosure that will protect it as architectural construction and space fit-out proceed.